 By Pension and Benefits Editorial Staff

 The IRS has updated its safe harbor Code Sec.
-402(f) notice explanations in IRS Notice 2014-74 that may be provided to recipients of eligible rollover distributions from an employer plan.
+402(f) notice explanations in IRS Notice 2018-74 that may be provided to recipients of eligible rollover distributions from an employer plan.
 The updates reflect legislative changes, including changes related to the Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act), which was enacted as part of the Further Consolidated Appropriations Act, 2020 (P.L.
 116-94).

 The administrator of a retirement plan under Code Sec.
 401(a), Code Sec.
 403(a), or Code Sec.
-457(b) is required to give a written explanation to recipients of an eligible rollover distribution—that is, a payment that may be rolled over to an eligible retirement plan, as defined in Code Sec.
-402(c)(8)(B).
+457(b) is required to give a written explanation to recipients of an eligible rollover distribution—that is, a payment that may be rolled over to an eligible retirement plan.
 The written explanation must describe the direct rollover rules, the mandatory income tax withholding rules for distributions not directly rolled over, the tax treatment of distributions not rolled over, and when distributions may be subject to different restrictions and tax consequences after being rolled over.

-The IRS notes that the updated safe harbor explanations safe harbor explanations will not satisfy Code Sec.
-402(f) to the extent the explanations are no longer accurate because of a change in the relevant law occurring after September 18, 2018.
+The IRS cautions that the updated safe harbor explanations safe harbor explanations will not satisfy Code Sec.
+402(f) to the extent the explanations are no longer accurate because of a change in the relevant law occurring after August 6, 2020.